Boron: Pharmaceutical and biological applications

 Boron plays a role in pharmaceutical and biological applications as it is found in various antibiotics produced by bacteria, such as boromycins, aplasmomycins, borophycins, and tartrolons.
 These antibiotics have shown inhibitory effects on the growth of certain bacteria, fungi, and protozoa.
 Boron is also being studied for its potential medicinal applications, including its incorporation into biologically active molecules for therapies like boron neutron capture therapy for brain tumors.
 Some boron-containing biomolecules may act as signaling molecules interacting with cell surfaces, suggesting a role in cellular communication.

-Boric acid has antiseptic, antifungal, and antiviral properties and, for these reasons, is applied as a water clarifier in swimming pool water treatment.
+Boric acid and its salts, known as borates, are widely used in cleaners and fertilizers.
+Boric acid is a major component of some skin treatments; however, dermal exposure to high concentrations of boron can lead to severe adverse health effects including death, particularly when the skin is damaged.
+Consumption of boric acid can also lead to abdominal pain, vomiting, and diarrhea.
+The chemical is absorbed by the gastrointestinal system.
 Mild solutions of boric acid have been used as eye antiseptics.

-Boron appears as an active element in the organic pharmaceutical bortezomib, a new class of drug called the proteasome inhibitor, for treating myeloma and one form of lymphoma (it is currently in experimental trials against other types of lymphoma).
-The boron atom in bortezomib binds the catalytic site of the 26S proteasome with high affinity and specificity.
+Boron appears as an active element in the organic pharmaceutical bortezomib, a class of drug called the proteasome inhibitor, for treating myeloma and one form of lymphoma.
+The boron atom in bortezomib binds the catalytic site of the 26S proteasome.